raspibolt/raspibolt/raspibolt_40_lnd.md

   tor.streamisolation=true
   ```

-🔍 *more: [sample-lnd.conf](https://github.com/lightningnetwork/lnd/blob/master/sample-lnd.conf){:target="_blank"} with all possible options in the LND project repository*
+🔍 *This is a standard configuration.
+Check the official LND [sample-lnd.conf](https://github.com/lightningnetwork/lnd/blob/master/sample-lnd.conf){:target="_blank"} with all possible options, and visit the [Lightning Node Management](https://www.lightningnode.info/){:target="_blank"} site by Openoms to learn more.*

-_(Warning: the video below is outdated and does not correspond exactly to the commands above)_
-<script id="asciicast-BIhZQuGGoUKtKDsawTpysYa3o" src="https://asciinema.org/a/BIhZQuGGoUKtKDsawTpysYa3o.js" async></script>

 ---